Caves are a special and rare environment, some more so than others, and parts of some more so than others.

 8 LEAVE NO LITTER OR POLLUTION

 Carbide lighting should be avoided and never used where bats are present.
 Where it is used take with you a suitable container for its safe removal from the cave.
-If you drop food it becomes a food source for an organism - in places like the Hard Rock Cafe camp in Darren Cilau the roof is covered in microbial growths, presumably dependant on cavers cooking beneath and the subsequent condensation carrying nutrients with it.
+If you drop food it becomes a food source for an organism and can unbalance the delicate ecosystem that is present in a cave.

 9 TAKE NOTHING OUT OF A CAVE